Operational Policing

 Degree-Holder Entry Programme (Dhep)

-This study route is supported by off-the-job learning.
+This study route includes both theory and practice elements.
 On completion, you will gain a Graduate Diploma in Professional Policing Practice

 You will need to achieve Independent Patrol Status (IPS) by the end of your first year and complete the portfolio by the end of year 2.
 To successfully complete your 2 year probationary period and attain the qualification you will need to have evidenced all practice based competencies and passed all academic modules.